Mississippi–Ohio Valley League

-The Mississippi–Ohio Valley League was a Class-D American minor league baseball league.
+The Mississippi–Ohio Valley League was a Class D level American minor league baseball league.
 Evolving from the renamed Illinois State League (1947-1948), the Mississippi–Ohio Valley League operated for seven seasons, from 1949 through 1955.
 In 1956 the league was renamed the Midwest League, which still exists today.

 History

 In 1947, the Illinois State League was formed.
 Charter franchises were in the Illinois cities of Belleville, Centralia, Marion, Mattoon, Mount Vernon and West Frankfort.
 After the 1948 season, the Marion Indians moved out of Illinois to Kentucky.
 This necessitated a name change for the league.

 The league changed names in 1949 to the Mississippi–Ohio Valley League.
 The league incorporated the new Paducah Chiefs and the five former Illinois State League teams, the Belleville Stags, Centralia Cubs, Mattoon Indians, Mount Vernon Kings, and West Frankfort Cardinals as 1949 charter members.

 In 1950, a Springfield, Illinois franchise left the Illinois–Indiana–Iowa League, the join the Mississippi–Ohio Valley League.
 The Mississippi–Ohio Valley League added expansion teams in the Paris Lakers and Vincennes Velvets.
 The Belleville franchise folded.
 There was more movement in 1951, as the Springfield Giants and West Frankfort Cardinals both folded and the Paducah Chiefs left to join the Kentucky–Illinois–Tennessee League.
 The league played 1951 with six teams, as Danville Dans joined from the Illinois–Indiana–Iowa League.

 In 1952, the league again expanded to eight teams, adding the Commodores in Decatur, Illinois and Cardinals in Hannibal, Missouri, while Vincennes relocated to Canton, Ohio.
 In 1953, the Canton and Centralia franchises both folded and the league returned to six teams.
 There was expansion again in 1954, as two Iowa teams, the Clinton Pirates and Dubuque Packers returned the league to eight members.

 In the final season of the league, the Danville Dans moved to Kokomo, Indiana and became the Kokomo Giants and Mount Vernon moved to Lafayette, Indiana as the Lafayette Red Sox.
 Following the 1955 season, Hannibal moved to become the Michigan City White Caps, joining Kokomo, Lafayette, Clinton, Dubuque, Decatur, Mattoon and Paris in the renamed Midwest League.
 The Midwest League still exists today, with 16 teams.